Raul Castro Fast Facts

-(CNN)Here's a look at the life of Raul Castro, President of Cuba.
+(CNN)Here's a look at the life of Raul Castro, former President of Cuba.

 Personal: